 Halloumi's defining application is any cooking method that applies direct heat.
 Grilling, pan-frying, broiling, and baking all produce the characteristic golden exterior without the cheese losing its shape.

 In vegetarian cooking, halloumi functions as a protein-rich meat substitute in dishes where you want something with texture, substance, and the ability to char and brown under heat.
-Fresh pasta-filata cheeses like the cream-filled Italian ball serve a completely different role in cold applications.
+For a softer brined contrast, crumbly Greek feta brings salt without the same grill structure.

 To reduce halloumi's saltiness, soak slices in cold water for 30-60 minutes before cooking.
 This draws out a significant portion of the brine salt without affecting texture.
 Pat completely dry after soaking before cooking, otherwise the surface moisture will steam the cheese rather than letting it brown.
 Soaking is particularly useful if you are serving halloumi to guests who are watching sodium intake.